 Renowned for its clear waters and glittering waves, the coastal town of Amchit is a haven of wonder and beauty.
-The winding alleyways form a dizzying labyrinth before ending to reveal the deep blue sea that will truly mesmerize you.
+The winding alleyways form a dizzying labyrinth before revealing a deep blue sea that will truly mesmerize you.

 Perched on a hilltop 800m above the sea, the northern village of Miziara is home to unusual houses in Lebanon, including one made out of an old airplane.